FusionAuth/fusionauth-site/site/learn/expert-advice/security/ssl-vs-tls.md

+---
+layout: advice
+title: SSL vs. TLS
+description: In this blog, you’ll learn the difference between SSL and TLS, when they are used, and why you should use them.
+author: Akira Brand
+image: advice/steps-secure-auth-system/expert-advice-ten-steps-to-secure-your-authentication-system-header-image.png
+category: Security
+date: 2021-11-12
+dateModified: 2021-11-12
+---

-In this tiny byte, you’ll learn the difference between SSL and TLS, when they are used, and why you should use them.
+In this blog, you’ll learn the difference between SSL and TLS, when they are used, and why you should use them.

 *What are SSL and TLS?*